danyaberezun/KEEPs/README.md

 Type intersection is a set of types that are known to have a common value in the specific node of the control-flow graph.

-The issue with such statements is that they are not eligible for intersection.
+The issue with such statements is that they are not eligible for intersection of flows.
 For example, in the following code:

 ```Kotlin